Fatjon-Gash1/ecommerce-backend-ts/docs/classes/PaymentService.md

 #### Remarks

 This method can be only called by customers.
-The request is reviewed by a manager before the refund is processed.
+The request is reviewed by a support agent or admin before the refund is processed.

 #### Throws